-On April 19, 2017, XR Communications, LLC ("XR") (d/b/a Vivato Technologies) sued the Company in the Central District of California (XR Communications, LLC, dba Vivato Technologies v.
+On April 19, 2017, XR Communications, LLC ("XR") (d/b/a Vivato Technologies) filed a patent infringement lawsuit against the Company in the Central District of California (XR Communications, LLC, dba Vivato Technologies v.
 Extreme Networks, Inc., No. 2:17-cv-2953-AG).
 The operative Second Amended Complaint asserts infringement of U.S. Patent Nos.
 7,062,296, 7,729,728, and 6,611,231 based on the Company's manufacture, use, sale, offer for sale, and/or importation into the United States of certain access points and routers supporting multi-user, multiple-input, multiple-output technology.
-XR seeks unspecified damages, ongoing royalties, pre- and post-judgment interest, and attorneys' fees (but no injunction).
+XR seeks unspecified damages, on-going royalties, pre- and post-judgment interest, and attorneys' fees (but no injunction).
 On July 24, 2017, the Company filed its answer.
-In an order entered on October 23, 2017, the court scheduled a claim construction hearing for April 10, 2018, and ordered any trial of this matter to commence no earlier than March 19, 2019.
-The Company believes the claims are without merit and intends to defend them vigorously.
+In an order dated April 10, 2018, the Court stayed the case pending a resolution by the Patent Trial and Appeal Board of inter partes review petitions filed by several defendants in other XR-related patent lawsuits challenging the validity of the asserted patents.
+Given the stay, the Court took off calendar all previously scheduled events (including a Markman hearing and potential trial date), and scheduled a status conference on October 22, 2018.
+The Company believes the claims are without merit, and intends to defend them vigorously.